 One of the reasons I work as a safety person at a research university is the variety.
 On any given day, I have no idea what it is I am going to be asked to do and I like it that way.
 While this may sound like hell to people who like well-defined duties and schedules, please keep in mind that a safety person’s day is supposed to be dull.
 If our day is exciting, that means someone else is having a Very Bad Time™.
 This means we spend a lot of time trying to think through work before it’s done, to keep it compliant and within the boundaries of the regulations, and do our damnedest to make sure that Very Bad Time™ never happens.

 That’s fine at a typical workplace.
 Research universities are not typical workplaces.
-When a group of physics students present you with an aluminum block, some scotch tape, a roach clip, a servo motor, and a bell jar coating chamber and smugly ask how to register all the scotch tape on the campus as radiation producing machines, you’re waaaaay out in the weeds, far away from typical*.
+When a group of physics students presents you with an aluminum block, some scotch tape, a roach clip, a servo motor, and a bell jar coating chamber and smugly ask how to register all the scotch tape on the campus as radiation producing machines, you’re waaaaay out in the weeds, far away from typical*.
 At typical workplaces, this means locking things down and regimenting them such that you don’t ever end up in off-normal situations.
 That doesn’t work with research.

 So, my favorite thing is being presented with a problem where it is beyond the imagination of the current regs.
 Usually when I tell researchers they’re off the regulatory map, they get a little despondent as they’ve been acculturated that this means “No, you can’t do this.”
 I then get to brighten their day and tell them they’re looking at this all wrong.
 In America, research is part of the freedom of expression under the first amendment, you have a right to think and explore.
 I generally look for something in the regs close to what they’ve proposed to do and the work out a way to let them feel comfortable enough with their work that they’d be happy to let a regulator look at it.
 When you do this right, you become the “Do it like THIS” example that is used for new regulations.

 But when you get out to those fringes of the regs, you start running into weird interactions and overlaps.
-Your formerly strict, ironclad rules start getting a whoooole lot of *¹†‡₂ attached to them to let you know “This is the rule 99.995% of the time except for all these times.”
-Where this is particularly exciting is when two regulatory bodies disagree on what is supposed to be done for the same special case.
+Your formerly strict, ironclad rules start getting a whoooole lot of *¹†‡₂ attached to them to let you know “This is the rule 99.995% of the time, except for all these times.”
+Where this gets particularly exciting is when two regulatory bodies disagree on what is supposed to be done for the same special case.
 And when is it most exciting?
 Why, it’s when you hit law enforcement and add guns to regulatory conflict!

 STORY TIME BEGINS! (please note, vagueness in details is intentional)